AngeloQuartarone/weather-station/README.md

 - **Pressure**: Uses an Adafruit BMP085 sensor to measure atmospheric pressure
 - **Wi-Fi Communication**: Connects to a Wi-Fi network and sends data to a specified server
 - **Power Management**: Integrates with a solar power manager and enters deep sleep mode to conserve energy
+- **Server Integration**: The project is currently configured to communicate with a server that processes all received data and makes it available to the user via a Telegram bot

 ### Hardware Requirements
 - Arduino board or similar